 “Sexual assault” crimes come with many different names and penalties, covering a wide range of conduct.
 In many cases, these offenses involve sexual touching or sexual intercourse without consent, but more serious sexual assault charges are crimes of sexual violence or force.

 If you were charged with a sex crime in Maryland, the penalties could be incredibly serious.
 Most of these crimes carry a potential of jail time, high fines, and even registration as a sex offender.
 For a free legal consultation on your case, contact our Baltimore sexual assault defense lawyer today.
-The Law Offices of Randolph Rice represent people in Baltimore charged with serious sexual assault crimes and work to get charges dropped and dismissed or to work out sentences that keep our clients out of jail.
+Rice, Murtha & Psoras represent people in Baltimore charged with serious sexual assault crimes and work to get charges dropped and dismissed or to work out sentences that keep our clients out of jail.
 For a free legal consultation, call our lawyers today at (410) 694-7291.

 Sexual Assault Crimes in Baltimore, MD